-Calculation metho od and data vintage (a) Simple OM Calculated as the generation-weighted average CO 2 emissions per unit net electricity generation of all generating power plants serving the system, not including low-cost/must-run power plants/units.
+Calculation method and data vintage

+(a) Simple OM Calculated as the generation-weighted average CO 2 emissions per unit net electricity generation of all generating power plants serving the system, not including low-cost/must-run power plants/units.
 Ex ante option: The emission factor is determined once at the validation stage.
-Use a 3-year generation-weighted average for grid power plants.
+Use a 3-year generation-weighted average for grid power plants .
 Use a single calendar year within the (b) Simple adjusted OM A variation of the simple OM.
-The power plants/units are separated in low- cost/must-run power sources and other power sources. five most recent calendar years for off-grid power plants. (a) Dianatah data Ex post option The emission factor is determined for the year in which the project activity displaces grid electricity, requiring the emissions factor to be updated annually during monitoring.

-{ Calculated as the generation-weighted average CO2 emissions per unit Use the year in which the project activity displaces grid (d) Average OM net electricity generation of all generating power plants serving the system, electricity and update the emission factor annually during (u) Average Ow but also including the low-cost/must-run power plants in all equations. monitoring.
+The power plants/units are separated in low-cost/must-run power sources and other power sources. five most recent calendar years for off-grid power plants. (c) Dispatch data analysis OM Determined based on the grid power units that are actually dispatched at the margin during each hour where the project is displacing grid electricity.
+Ex post option The emission factor is determined for the year in which the project activity displaces grid electricity, requiring the emissions factor to be updated annually during monitoring. (d) Average OM Calculated as the generation-weighted average CO2 emissions per unit net electricity generation of all generating power plants serving the system, but also including the low-cost/must-run power plants in all equations.
+Use the year in which the project activity displaces grid electricity and update the emission factor annually during monitoring.